Fiscal Year 2015: No Current Data Available Fiscal Year 2016: Visit the IMLS website at www.imls.gov to search awarded grants.

 Applicant Eligibility

-State library administrative agencies located in one of the 50 states of the United States, the District of Columbia, the Commonwealth of Puerto Rico, Guam, American Samoa, the U.S.
+State library administrative agencies (from the 50 states, the District of Columbia, the Commonwealth of Puerto Rico, the U.S.

-Virgin Islands, the Commonwealth of the Northern Mariana Islands, the Republic of the Marshall Islands, the Federated States of Micronesia, and the Republic of Palau are eligible to submit five-year plans.
+Virgin Islands, Guam, American Samoa, the Commonwealth of the Northern Mariana Islands, the Republic of the Marshall Islands, the Federated States of Micronesia, and the Republic of Palau) that have authority to administer federal funds and have financial resources sufficient to match the federal funding requirement may apply.

 Beneficiary Eligibility